Pinot Grigio vs Pinot Noir

 The style of pinot noir that you choose should be based on your personal preferences.
 If you enjoy lighter-bodied wines, then a pinot noir from a cooler climate would be good.
 If you prefer full-bodied wines, then a pinot noir from warmer weather would be better.

 Pinot Grigio vs Pinot Noir: What Are The Differences?

+When it comes to the difference between Pinot Grigio and Pinot Noir, the first thing we want to mention is their taste.
 With its light and playful red berry notes, Pinot Noir is perfect for anyone who wants to drink something with sophistication.
-The wine has hints of cherries that develop into darker, more flavorful fruits such as raspberries or cranberry sauce which give the mouth plenty o’ flavor without being too heavy on your tongue!
+The wine has hints of cherries that develop into darker, more flavorful fruits such as raspberries or cranberry sauce which give the mouth plenty of flavor without being too heavy on your tongue!